 In autumn 2009 the Federal Minister for Economy, Family and Youth initiated a new Tourism Strategy in close collaboration with the nine States and all relevant tourism stakeholders.
-A key element of the new Tourism

-Strategy is the focus on Austria's unique selling propositions: Alps, Danube and lakes, cities and culture.
+A key element of the new Tourism Strategy is the focus on Austria's unique selling points: Alps, Danube and lakes, cities and culture.
 The Alps and the river Danube are well known by international tourists and represent unique landscapes of Austria, while cities and culture represent the values, which have been created by humankind.
-Austria's tourism promotion and marketing shall be focused on these elements in the future.
+Austria's tourism promotion and marketing is consequently focused on these USP.